openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A constructor body must not use fields of a created object before the fields are initialized: ``this`` can be passed as an argument only after each object field receives an initial value.
 The checks are performed by the compiler.
-If the compiler finds a violation, then a compile-time error occurs.
+If the compiler finds a violation, then a :index:`compile-time error` occurs.

 A constructor body can have no more than one call to the current class or direct superclass constructor.
-A compile-time error occurs otherwise.
+A :index:`compile-time error` occurs otherwise.

 .. index::
    compile-time error